darrennix/readme/README.md

 Meeting Protocol
 ----------------

 I go to a lot of meetings.
 I aggressively prune the attendee list and frequency of meetings.
+I try to foster small group meetings where everyone participates actively.

 I keep calendar events public by default and allow-modify by guests; that means you can move the meeting without asking me.

-I think it's rude to schedule a meeting with someone and not have the meeting be editable -- this prevents the person from adding notes, adding rooms, rescheduling, etc.  I highly recommend changing your defaults to allow-modify.
+I think it's a bit inconsiderate to schedule a meeting with someone and not have the meeting be editable -- this prevents the person from adding notes, adding rooms, rescheduling, etc.  I highly recommend changing your defaults to allow-modify.

 If a meeting completes its intended purpose before it's scheduled to end, let's give the time back to everyone.
 If it's clear the intended goal won't be achieved in the allotted time, let's stop the meeting before time is up and determine how to finish the meeting later.